coderitual/underscroll/README.md

 # underscroll
-Mysterious menu hidden under mouse scroll and simple gesture.
+JavaScript menu hidden under mouse scroll and simple gesture.
 Use wisely on mobiles and desktops.